Frequently Asked Questions

 How is SCSMI related to SCMS?

 SCSMI and The Society for Cinema and Media Studies (SCMS) are unaffiliated, although both organizations are dedicated to the scholarly study of film and media, and the groups share some members.
 SCMS is a much larger organization.
-Some joint members of the two organizations are currently looking into forming a Scholarly Interest Group in SCMS, to be called the Cognitive/Analytic Scholarly Interest Group.
-Were this to occur, SCMS members with an interest in cognitive and analytic approaches to film and media would have the opportunity to meet at each SCMS conference.
-Stay tuned.
+Some joint members of the two organizations have formed a Scholarly Interest Group in SCMS, called the Cognitive/Analytic Scholarly Interest Group.
+SCMS members with an interest in cognitive and analytic approaches to film and media regularly meet at the SCMS conference under the auspices of the Cognitive/Analytic Scholarly Interest Group.